 Gazing in at this domestic scene, one young student asked,

 Where do the librarians sleep?

 The library, where I worked in Maryland, installed a new security system for the books.
 Each book had a security device attached.
 The device would set off the security gate's alarm at the library's exit doors, if someone tried to sneak a book out without checking it out.
 This is similar to the security attachments and gates at many shopping malls.

 A sign at the checkout desk informed library users of this new security feature.
 One library patron seemed puzzled by how the device would work.
 She asked,

 Will it start beeping when my books are overdue?

 Mouse in the Library

 We had evidence of mice in the library kitchen where I worked in Reisterstown, Maryland.
 It had been nibbling the staff lunches.
-Finally one got caught by it's leg in the old-fashioned snap trap that the janitor placed under the sink.
+Finally, one got caught by its leg in the old-fashioned snap trap that the janitor placed under the sink.

 No one could figure out what to do with the injured mouse.
 The simple solution would have been to drop the trap with the mouse into a bucket of water.
-Perhaps all the cute mice stories that we used for storytimes kept us from this easy solution.
+Perhaps all the cute mice stories that we used for storytimes kept them from this easy solution.

 When I arrived at work, I saw the branch manager putting an open box into her car.
 I asked if she was going to a meeting.
-"No," she said, "I'm taking this mouse to the vet. " I think the unfortunate mouse was put to sleep and out of its misery by the vet, who probably had a good laugh about how soft-hearted librarians are.
+"No," she said, "I'm taking this mouse to the vet."
+I think the unfortunate mouse was put to sleep and out of its misery by the vet, who probably had a good laugh about how soft-hearted librarians are.